X-Sensing/python_dashboard_resources/README.md

 - Only requires open source software and it is valuable to have these requirements set up locally

-### Reqquied: python, pip and jupyter-notebooks
+### Requied: python, pip and jupyter-notebooks

 - a local instalation in your standard working environement is best

 - ssh connection to a linux server

-- web based jupyternotebooks may have difficulty  and would need to be tested
+- web based jupyter notebooks collab tools may have difficulty and are last resort

 ### How many people have a local instalation of this software working?